Child touching plants

 It's a fact of life, some plants can kill you.
 And if you have pets, children or both, safety should be your top priority.
 You know how it is with kids or pets; endless exploration and adventuring ensue whenever they’re outside.
 This increases the risk of accidental poisoning.

-We may not be able to protect our loved ones all the time but at least we could keep the garden 100% safe for playing or relaxing.
-Apart from never keeping your guard down whenever your pets and/or children are playing outside, here are some of the toxic plants that you must never grow in your garden:
+We may not be able to protect our loved ones all the time, but we can take steps to make the garden a safer place for playing or relaxing.
+Consider housing potentially dangerous plants in enclosed spaces; you can even buy timber online to create protective barriers that keep them out of reach.
+Along with staying vigilant whenever pets or children are outside, here are some toxic plants you should never grow in your garden:

 Lily of the Valley